-The neck is the subject of a lot of interest lately – both concerns about the appearance of the neck and the widely-publicized debut of two new non-surgical treatments to remove neck fat.
-With the convergence of both of these, our office is getting calls and emails from people eager to learn more.
+The neck is the subject of a lot of interest lately – both concerns about the appearance of the neck and the widely-publicized debut of two new non-surgical treatments to reduce neck fat.
+With the convergence of both of these, our Knoxville office is getting calls and emails from people eager to learn more.
 How much of a concern is this really?
 One study showed that 68% of men and women had some concerns with their neck.

 Why the neck and why now.